Sport coronavirus updates: Latest news as events cancelled due to COVID-19 - TheNewsTrace

 UEFA have made the choice to postpone the upcoming spherical of Champions League matches with Actual Madrid and Juventus squads each in self-isolation.

-The quarter-finals are due to be performed within the first week of April, however it’s unlikely the spherical of 16 might be accomplished by then.
+The quarter-finals are due to be performed within the first week of April, however it’s unlikely the spherical of 16 shall be accomplished by then.

 Latest Champions League coronavirus updates – coming quickly